ascorbic/hypersite/content/work/impala.md

 create-react-app.

-It supports filesystem routing with a syntax like Astro, data fetching inspired by Next.js and Astro, route-level code splitting and optionally JS-free.
+It supports filesystem routing with a syntax like Astro, data fetching inspired by Next.js and Astro, route-level code splitting and is optionally JS-free.